Charbel-t/Discover-North-Lebanon-webapp/README.md

 # Discover North Lebanon

-Discover North Lebanon is a web based application built with reactjs.
+Discover North Lebanon is a web based application.
 It allows you to explore different cities and activities that can be done in north Lebanon.

 ## Features
 - Search for an activity in a specific city
 - Have detailed information about a city and an activity
 - Find the location of an activity on the map
 - Filter activities by type, city and price or by only outdoor
 - Email a tour guide to hire him/her
 - Supported by 2 languages Arabic and English

-## Demo
+## Demo 🌐

 To see the project go [here](https://discover-north-lebanon.netlify.app/)